Mladen Stojanović: Early life

 Stojanović was the third child and the first son of Serbian Orthodox priest Simo Stojanović and his wife Jovanka.
 He was born in Prijedor on 7 April 1896.
 Bosnia-Herzegovina was then occupied by Austria-Hungary; Prijedor was located in Bosanska Krajina, the north-western region of the province.
 Stojanović's father was the third generation of his family to serve as a Serbian Orthodox priest.
 He had graduated from a theology faculty, becoming the first in the family to attain a higher level of education.
 Simo was active in the political struggle for ecclesiastical and educational autonomy for the Serbs in Bosnia-Herzegovina.
 Mladen Stojanović's maternal grandfather was a Serbian Orthodox priest from Dubica, Teodor Vujasinović; he had participated in Pecija's revolt against the Ottoman Empire.

 Stojanović completed his elementary education at the Serbian Elementary School in Prijedor in 1906.
-In 1907, he finished the first grade of his secondary education at the gymnasium in Sarajevo, before he entered the gymnasium in Tuzla, where he would complete the remaining seven grades.
-His brother Sreten Stojanović—who would become a prominent sculptor—joined him at the Tuzla gymnasium in 1908.
+In 1907, he finished the first grade of his secondary education at the First Gymnasium in Sarajevo, before he moved to Tuzla, where he would complete the remaining seven grades at the Tuzla Gymnasium.
+His brother Sreten Stojanović—who would become a prominent sculptor—joined him at the Tuzla Gymnasium in 1908.